The Guardian University Guide 2023

 Our three-year, Chartered Institute for the Management of Sport and Physical Activity (CIMSPA)-endorsed BA (Hons) Sport Management degree develops your knowledge and the understanding of some of the principal aspects of business and management in sport.

 Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) education partner

 By designing strategies, leading projects and creating awareness, you will help to solve the most pressing challenges facing the sport industry and become unmissable to employers.

 You will learn the core principles of business and management through a sport lens and apply this knowledge when experiencing real-world environments.
 A work placement, regular visits to employers and guest lectures by those working in industry complement the expertise of our staff.
 Graduates of the programme have successfully advanced within sport and mainstream business pathways, demonstrating the transferable skills of the degree.

 Our passion is to positively change sport.
 Our staff have decades of industry experience, undertake globally-recognised research and engage with some of the most important sport organisations nationally and internationally.
 We breathe sport and have a genuine enthusiasm for sharing this understanding in discussion with our students.

 Work with industry practitioners on real projects

-As part of the course, you will take a placement module that typically sees you work for approximately six weeks in a sport/leisure organisation, a sports management company, or a sport/community development organisation to provide you with vital experience of working on live professional projects.
+As part of the course, you will undertake a work placement module of approximately six weeks.
+This typically takes place in a sport/leisure organisation, a sports management company, or a sport/community development organisation.

 Professional body endorsement